swoval/sbt-make/README.md

 ### sbt-make
+**It is a sad state of affairs that this feels necessary, but I ask that if you support or are planning to vote for the reelection of the 45th president of the United States of America, that you not use this plugin.**

 sbt-make allows sbt build and plugin authors to write tasks that transform project source files into output files.
 It extends the sbt task definition